Healthy Homes Assessment Whakatu

 Home Assessments Whakatu for Rental Properties

-The repercussions of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy services ruling can have a significant impact for property owners and landlords.
-For specialist assistance, get in touch today to schedule your rental properties house assessment.
+The consequences of not having the Healthy Home with regard to The Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be significant for landlords and property managers.
+For expert advice get in touch today and book your rental property home assessment.

 home assessments for rental properties